Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Description of the logistic processes and available data

 In most fulfilment centres, the retailer operates with a traditional picker-to-parts system.
-To improve operational efficiency, allow for shorter operation times, and increase the number of purchases served within one day, the retailer introduced a higher level of automation within single fulfilment centres.
+To improve operational efficiency, allow for shorter operation times, and increase the number of purchases served within one day, the retailer introduced a higher level of automation within certain fulfilment centres.
 While a fully automated picking process is cost-intensive, in this paper, we consider the case of a partially automated picking loop within a hybrid warehousing system established within one of the retailer's fulfilment centres.
 This hybrid system consists of two storage areas, (1) a partially automated picking loop and (2) a traditional picker-to-parts area.
 While the operational efficiency is higher within the picking loop, its available storage space is limited.
 As a result, the retailer has to decide which SKUs should be included in the picking loop and which should remain in the picker-to-parts area.
+Considering that an average customer order includes about 30 different SKUs, in general no order can be completed by only one of the storing areas.
+Instead, assembling all SKUs for a single purchase usually requires two independent picking processes in both areas.
+While there is comprehensive literature on traditional picker-to-parts area (see e.g.\ \citealp{caron1998routing}, and \citealp{franzke2017investigation}), the majority of picks in the warehouse of the business partner under consideration is performed within the picking loop.
+At the same time, the optimisation of the picking loop is more complex due to the existence of different stations.
+Therefore, in this paper, we focus on optimising the picking process within the more crucial pick-and-pass area.

 The picking loop consists of eight picking stations, with boxes sequentially visiting the stations.
 Each box corresponds to one customer purchase, while at each station the picker pulls the SKUs for this purchase from the shelves and places them into the box.
 Once all SKUs corresponding to a specific customer purchase are placed into the box, it leaves the loop and the purchase is loaded into a vehicle for delivery.
 Figure \ref{fig:picking_loop} provides a schematic sketch of the picking loop.